janephp/janephp/src/AutoMapper/README.md

 * Validating this dummy class with the metadata from the Foo class
 * Mapping the dummy object to the foo class (using the automapper component)

-Feel free to challenge as much as possible
+Feel free to challenge as much as possible.